 Falling coffee prices forced farmers to reduce production and with the promise of a good income from sugarcane they switched to growing sugarcane or gave up farming completely.
 This left many households in the area without any source of income.
 The project aims to help coffee farmers achieve long-term improvements in incomes and food security.
 Using permaculture-based production techniques, it seeks to regenerate the environment and strengthen community resilience.

 The project will support farmers in establishing and sustaining a more efficient and financially rewarding organic coffee production that leads to long term profitability, operates in harmony with the environment while taking social aspects into consideration.
-This project will provide support to a permaculture based organic shade-grown coffee that is diversified with food crops in a food-forest system that helps sustain the health of soil, living ecosystem and people.
-The low cost production technology used combines local tradition, innovation and ecological regenerative science in coffee farming.
-This benefits the shared environment, improves the resilience of local communities and thus improves quality of life for all actors involved in the production system in line with our permaculture ethics and the 4-H holistic approach of Biovision Foundation.
+This project will provide support to a permaculture based organic shade-grown coffee that is diversified with food crops.
+This integrated “Food Forest” is a functioning ecosystem and combines local traditions and ecological innovation in coffee production.
+By securing incomes and food supplies and strengthening communities, the project is helping people in Rongo prepare for the effects of climate change.

 The aim of this project is to increase farmers’ adoption of sustainable agricultural practices and application of permaculture principles for sustainable coffee production.
 This permaculture approach improves productivity and quality of coffee plantations and increases farmers’ income and food security by diversifying farm produce and establishing a functional ecological enterprise.